nyxssmith/LamplighterGame/README.md

 scroll wheel  or , . to zoom in/out the camera

-walk into items to pick up / hold
+walk into items to pick up / hold f to swap hand and back g to swap hand and belt

 left and right click to use items primary and secondary functions